falling-fruit/falling-fruit-web/README.md

 ## Status

 Under development as the future replacement of the existing website ([falling-fruit](https://github.com/falling-fruit/falling-fruit)) and mobile app ([falling-fruit-mobile](https://github.com/falling-fruit/falling-fruit-mobile)).
 It is live at https://beta.fallingfruit.org.
+The highest-priority issues are those assigned to the [Beta release](https://github.com/falling-fruit/falling-fruit-web/milestone/5) milestone.

 ## Technologies